MarketStat/sql-challenge/README.md

 **Purpose**

-THe purpose of this project is to show the different entities in a Entity Relationship Diagram (ERD) and creating a database in using PostGreSQL from CSVs with several tables to provide insights into the data and find helpful information on a specific timeframe for this fictional company.
+The purpose of this project is to show the different entities in a Entity Relationship Diagram (ERD) and creating a database in using PostGreSQL from CSVs with several tables to provide insights into the data and find helpful information on a specific timeframe for this fictional company.

 **Description**